Aquatic-gg/docs/docs/aquaticcrates/basic/opening/openrestrictions.md

 <Page url="aquaticcrates/basic/animations/failanimation">Open Animation</Page>

-All conditions got ``negate`` option using which you can switch the returned boolen. (from true to false, from  false to true)
+All conditions that have the ``negate`` option you can switch the returned boolen. (from true to false, from  false to true)

 ``negate: true``

-## Condition types
+## CONDITION TYPES

-### Permission
+### PERMISSION

-Limits opening to players with certain permission
+Limits opening to players with certain permission.

 ```yml
 open-restrictions: